idubrov/MinecraftMod/docs/ProjectPlan.md

 # Plan
 ### Change Log v 1.0.2
+In this update, we now have two music discs - one of which is meant to ~~spread communism~~ _be an intro song to the bunker._ Also, we have added a block entity - the Charging Station, which can charge all of your stuff now.
+Yippee!
+Additionally, we have made electric boats.
+Lastly, the Bunker has been created!

 - Two music discs and coconut sound.
 Discs are in chests.
 - Charging station with recipe.
 - Palm boat with recipe, tag and advancement